voutilad/virtio_vmmci/README.md

 Linux using a customized version of the `virtio_pci` driver from the mainline kernel.
 It currently supports the following:

+1. **Clean Shutdowns on Request**
-1. **Clean Shutdowns** when requested by `vmctl(8)`...you can safely use `vmctl stop <you linux guest>` and it'll nicely stop services and sync disks!
+   When requested by `vmctl(8)`...you can safely use `vmctl stop <you linux guest>` and it'll nicely stop services and sync disks!
-2. **System Time Synchronization** when the guest clock drifts from the host, letting you run Linux guests on your OpenBSD laptop, close the lid, and comfortably resume work much later knowing something else will set the time :-)

-> Next in the work queue is handling the RTC-setting events so the
-> module can respond to RTC sync events fired via the emulated
-> mc146818 clock.
+2. **System Time Synchronization**
+   When the host `vmd(8)` emulation of the hardware clock detects a clock drift (most likely due to the host being suspended/resumed), it fires a `SYNCRTC` message that the Linux `vmmci` driver responds to by synchronizing system time to the hardware clock time.

+3. **Tracking Clock Drift**
+   At regular intervals (currently 20s), `vmmci` will measure current clock drift, recording the current drift amount in seconds and nanoseconds parts readable via `sysctl vmmci`

-The Linux VMMCI comes in two parts:
+This Linux VMMCI currently comes in **two parts:**

 1. `virtio_pci_obsd.ko` -- handles the quirks of getting Linux's
    virtio pci framework to properly work with the VMM Control